Vonage/vbc-developer/_documentation/en/vonage-integration-platform/code-snippets/event/get-an-event.md

 # Get an event

-This example shows you how to get details on an event
+This example demonstrates how to get details on an event.

 Replace the following placeholder value in the sample code: